PBPK-iPINNs: Inverse Physics-Informed Neural Networks for Physiologically Based Pharmacokinetic Brain Models: Numerical Results

 \textbf{Example 1.} In this example, we test four activation functions ReLU, Sigmoid, Tanh, and Sine using varying numbers of layers and neurons per layer.
 We evaluate prediction accuracy by recording the total loss (as defined in Section~\ref{sec:3}).
 For weight and bias initialization, we compare the ``Glorot Uniform'' and ``Glorot Normal'' methods, ultimately selecting Glorot Uniform because it yields the lowest loss value.
 We use the Adam optimizer with a learning rate of $0.0001$, running each simulation for 10000 iterations.
 During training, we record both the loss values and the training time to determine the optimal hyperparameter combinations.

-As shown in Table~(\ref{tab:3}), the Tanh and Sigmoid activation functions generally perform best for the four-compartment brain model.
+As shown in Table~(\ref{tab:4}), the Tanh and Sigmoid activation functions generally perform best for the four-compartment brain model.
 Figure~(\ref{allfig}) further confirms their accuracy compared to Sin and ReLU by overlaying observed data with the predicted concentration profiles from each activation function.
-The training times in Table~(\ref{tab:3}) align with the expected trend that computational cost increases with the number of layers and neurons.
-Based on these results, we select the $\tanh$ activation function with six layers and 50 neurons per layer for further optimization.
-The entry 4.20e-02 (1017) in the Table~(\ref{tab:3}) indicates a total loss of $4.20 \times 10^{-2}$ and a training time of $1017$ seconds for this configuration.
+The training times in Table~(\ref{tab:4}) align with the expected trend that computational cost increases with the number of layers and neurons.
+However, we observed several occasions where the order of the error (total loss) is of the magnitude of $10^{-2}$ after 10000 iterations.
+Therefore, we further investigate the best network architecture in Example 2.